Skip to main content

 info

-The env source is only available for declarative self-initialization; it is not available for API profiles
+The env source is only available for declarative self-initialization; it is not available for the workflows API.

 • env_var (string: <required>) - the name of an environment variable to return the value of.